 - serial Display the token data of this single token.
 You can do a not strict matching by specifying a serial like "OATH". - type Display only token of type.
-You ca do a non strict matching by specifying a token-type like "otp", to file hotp and totp tokens. - user display tokens of this user - tokenrealm takes a realm, only the tokens in this realm will be displayed - description (basestring) Display token with this kind of description - sortby sort the output by column - sortdir asc/desc - page request a certain page - assigned Only return assigned (True) or not assigned (False) tokens - active Only return active (True) or inactive (False) tokens - pagesize limit the number of returned tokens - user_fields additional user fields from the userid resolver of the owner (user) - outform if set to "csv", than the token list will be given in CSV
+You ca do a non strict matching by specifying a tokentype like "otp", to file hotp and totp tokens. - user display tokens of this user - tokenrealm takes a realm, only the tokens in this realm will be displayed - description (basestring) Display token with this kind of description - sortby sort the output by column - sortdir asc/desc - page request a certain page - assigned Only return assigned (True) or not assigned (False) tokens - active Only return active (True) or inactive (False) tokens - pagesize limit the number of returned tokens - outform if set to "csv", than the token list will be given in CSV - rollout_state only list tokens with the given rollout_state - infokey only list tokens, where the infokey has the given infovalue - infovalue only list tokens, where the infokey has the given infovalue